Barry Sheene: 1973 Suzuki team leader

 Sheene was signed by the Suzuki factory racing team along with teammates Jack Findlay and Paul Smart during the off season 1972–1973.
 He began the 1973 season as a member of the British team riding a Suzuki TR750 in the 1973 Transatlantic Trophy match races where his best result came at the third round at Oulton Park, placing third behind Peter Williams on a John Player Norton and Yvon Duhamel on a Kawasaki H2R.

 Sheene then contested the British 500cc Championships riding a Suzuki TR500, but when he found that the motorcycle handled poorly, he replaced Suzuki's chassis with a frame designed by British constructor Colin Seeley.
 He also rode the TR750 to contest the British 750cc Championship and won the newly formed Formula 750 European championship in 1973.
 He was the first as well as the only non-Yamaha rider to win a Formula 750 championship.
 As a Suzuki factory rider Sheene had two contracts, with the World Championship events taking precedence over his Suzuki GB contract for home and international events, if any race dates clashed.
 At the end of the year, Sheene was voted "Man of the Year" by the readers of Motor Cycle News.

-Prior to the beginning of the 1974 season, the dominant MV Agusta factory racing team offered Sheene a position on their team, however Sheene refused their offer, knowing that Suzuki was developing a new motorcycle to compete in the 500cc class.
+Prior to the beginning of the 1974 season, the dominant MV Agusta factory racing team offered Sheene a position on their team.
+Sheene refused their offer, knowing that Suzuki was developing a new motorcycle to compete in the 500cc class.
 At the time, the 500cc class was considered to be the premier division in Motorcycle Grand Prix racing.
 It was not an easy decision for Sheene as the powerful MV Agusta team had won the previous 16 500cc World Championships.

-Sheene was again named to the British team for the 1974 Transatlantic Trophy match races where he first encountered American racer, Kenny Roberts, who would become his arch-rival.
+Sheene was again named to the British team for the 1974 Transatlantic Trophy match races where he first encountered American racer Kenny Roberts, who would become his arch-rival.
 Roberts twice relegated Sheene to second place in two heat races at Mallory Park before Sheene was able to win over Roberts in the first race at Oulton Park.
 Roberts then reversed the results in the final event of the series.
-Sheene's TR750 motorcycle was no match for Robert's water-cooled Yamaha TZ750 which, would dominate the 750cc class throughout the 1970s.
+Sheene's TR750 motorcycle was no match for Robert's water-cooled Yamaha TZ750 which would dominate the 750cc class throughout the 1970s.